 Your Nurse Practitioner Speciality Impacts Your Disability Insurance Rates

-Insurance companies group occupations into specific classes based on documented risk.
+Insurance companies group occupations into specific classes based on documented risk for a particular job.
 These classes look at the hazards of your job and the difficulty returning to work following a long or short-term disability.

 Insurance companies typically classify professional occupations on a scale of 1 to 6 and many use the letter M to designate medical professions.
 Typically, the higher the numerical value of the classification, the lower the premium rate will be.

-When you review disability insurance policies, it’s important to understand what medical speciality you are being classified as.
-If you are a nurse practitioner is the insurance company classifying you as a nurse practitioner or as the specialty you work in such as Pediatrics?
+When you review disability insurance policies, it’s important to understand what medical specialty you are being classified as.
+If you are a nurse practitioner, is the insurance company classifying you as a nurse practitioner or as the specialty you work in such as Pediatrics?
 The difference in rates can be substantial between the two so it’s important to be classified as a nurse practitioner.